 Program Goals:

-The QCC General Studies associate degree program includes the following program goals:
+The QCC General Studies associate degree program includes the following Program Goals:

 • To provide a comprehensive, responsive, directed academic experience which helps students identify educational and career choices, develop individualized career plans, and implement career pathways leading to further education or careers.